-The standard deviation is a single number that summarizes the variability in a dataset.
+The standard deviation (SD) is a single number that summarizes the variability in a dataset.
 It represents the typical distance between each data point and the mean.
 Smaller values indicate that the data points cluster closer to the mean—the values in the dataset are relatively consistent.
 Conversely, higher values signify that the values spread out further from the mean.
 Data values become more dissimilar, and extreme values become more likely.

 In this post, learn why the standard deviation is essential, work through an interpretation example, and learn how to calculate it by hand.

 Understanding the standard deviation is crucial.
 While the mean identifies a central value in the distribution, it does not indicate how far the data points fall from the center.
 Higher SD values signify that more data points are further away from the mean.
 In other words, extreme values occur more frequently.

 Variability is everywhere.
 When you order a favorite meal at a restaurant, it isn’t exactly the same each time.
 Your drive time to work varies every day.
 Parts from an assembly line might seem identical, but they have subtly different lengths and widths.

 When variability is high, you can expect to experience extreme values more frequently, which can cause problems!
 If the restaurant meal differs noticeably from the usual, you might not like it at all.
 When your morning commute takes much longer than the average travel time, you will be late.
 And, manufactured parts that are too far out of spec won’t perform correctly.

 Frequently, we feel distressed at the extremes more than the mean.
 Standard deviations help you understand the variability and provides vital information about the consistency of outcomes or lack thereof!

 The standard deviation can also help you assess the sample’s heterogeneity.